-- Failure to act in an ethical manner consistent with our Code of Conduct. - Violation of anti-corruption or healthcare laws, breach by employee or third party representative. - Misuse or loss of personal information of patients, employees, research subjects, consumers or customers results in violations of data privacy laws, including General Data Protection Regulations.
+- Violation of anti-corruption or healthcare laws, breach by employee or third party representative.

-- Group Executive Compliance Committee oversees our ethical and compliance practices. - Global compliance programme, policies and procedures. - All employees are required to undertake annual training and to certify compliance on an annual basis with our Code of Conduct and Business Principles. - Group monitoring and auditing programmes in place. - Confidential independent reporting channels for employees and third parties to report concerns.
+- Misuse or loss of personal information of patients, employees, research subjects, consumers or customers results in violations of data privacy laws, including General Data Protection Regulations. - ctions taken by management Group Executive Compliance Committee oversees our ethical and compliance practices. - Global compliance programme, policies and procedures. - All employees are required to undertake annual training and to certify compliance on an annual basis with our Code of Conduct and Business Principles. - Group monitoring and auditing programmes in place. - Confidential independent reporting channels for employees and third parties to report concerns.